 Following a great lunch at the Hungry Bear in Woodland Park CO we headed east toward home.
 We spent the night in a motel in Limon CO before continuing east on I-70 in the morning.
 At Oakley KS we took a series of side-trips to the south – Monument Rocks and Little Jerusalem Badlands State Park for the Niobrara chalk formations, Lake Scott State Park to see the remains of the northern- and eastern-most Pueblo site yet found, Punished Woman’s Fork to see the site of the last “indian battle” in Kansas (fortunately most of them got away), and finally over to Great Bend to see Cheyenne Bottoms, a rather famous wetlands area that was conspicuously dry.

 As for the camera, I’ve ordered a Fujifilm XP140.
 Optically, it’s not as good as the old Canon S110 but the XP140 is waterproof and dustproof so it might prove a better choice for backpacking.
 July 7 2022 update: The XP140 was a mistake – there were a lot of compromises that I thought I would be able to live with but couldn’t once I got my hands on it.
-I’ve ended-up with an Olympus TG-6.
+I’ve settled on an Olympus TG-6.
 Optically and feature-wise it’s almost a match for the Canon S110 but is waterproof and dustproof.